-- Form, content and management assertions in SOC 1[®], SOC 2[®] and SOC 3[®] reports and the intended users of those reports. - Aspects of engagement planning and reporting for SOC 1[®] and SOC 2[®] engagements. - Procedures related to complementary user entity controls and complementary subservice organization controls. - Procedures related to the system description criteria for SOC 1[®] and SOC 2[®] engagements. - Trust services criteria for SOC 2® engagements.
+- Form, content and management assertions in SOC 1®, SOC 2® and SOC 3® reports. - Purpose and intended users of SOC 1[®], SOC 2[®], SOC 3[®] and SOC for Cybersecurity reports. - Aspects of engagement planning and reporting for SOC 1® and SOC 2® engagements. - Procedures related to complementary user entity controls and complementary subservice organization controls. - Procedures related to the system description criteria for SOC 1® and SOC 2® engagements. - Trust services criteria for SOC 2® engagements.